 What if I don’t want you to start at my house on the morning.

-No problem, I’ll start where you want me to, if you prefer I can call to the groom or start at the church instead, and perhaps you may want me to stay a bit later?
+No problem, I’ll start where you want me to, and perhaps you may want me to stay a bit later?
 Perhaps I can offer a better price for opting out of certain parts of the day?
 Call me.

 After we sit, would you go from table to table taking pictures of the guests?